-Of course, reproduction isn't the only bene t of Huddle: life change, increased culture, stronger oikos,\ and the growth of a common language are just a few of the many others.
+Of course, reproduction isn't the only benefit of a Huddle: life change, increased culture, stronger oikos, and the growth of a common language are just a few of the many others.
 Yet, the one metric we hold ourselves (and you!) accountable to is reproducing other good Huddle Leaders.

-So, deep breath.
+So, take a deep breath.

-This means we're not expecting all of your Huddle participants to go on and lead Huddles, and we're also not going to consider you a failure if you don't produce three leaders on your rst go-around.
-This goal simply gives us a bar to aim for, and helps us focus our efforts on the key behaviors that lead us to our vision of ipping the city.
+This means we're not expecting all of your Huddle participants to go on and lead Huddles, and we're also not going to consider you a failure if you don't produce three leaders on your first go-around.
+This goal simply gives us a target to aim for, and helps us to focus our efforts on the key behaviors that lead us to our vision of flipping the city.

-If we don't focus on reproduction, we risk becoming another Bible study that grows people, but often falls short of...well, changing the world.
+If we don't focus on reproduction, we risk becoming another Bible study that grows our knowledge, but often falls short of...well, changing the world.
 We want to create disciple-makers who really do have the character of Jesus and who really do leave the world a different place, like Jesus did.
-We want to be people who know how to connect seekers, grow Christ followers and train others to do the same.
+We want to be people who know how to connect seekers, grow Christ followers, and train others to do the same.

 That, friends, will change the world.

 So (healthy) reproduction is what we're all about.